Everyone knows that a good night's sleep prepares you for the day.

 Based on numerous experiments, researchers agree that many of the effects of high or low tryptophan levels are due to serotonin or 5-HTP ( 15 ).

-In other words: an increase in levels can lead to increased 5-HTP and serotonin ( 17 , 18 ).
+In other words, increasing levels can lead to increased 5-HTP and serotonin ( 17 , 18 ).

-Serotonin and 5-HTP affect many processes in the brain, and disruption to their normal actions can affect depression and anxiety ( 5 ).
+Serotonin and 5-HTP affect many processes in the brain, and disruptions to their normal actions can influence depression and anxiety ( 5 ).

-In fact, many drugs used to treat depression modify the action of serotonin in the brain to increase its activity ( 19 ).
+In fact, many medications used to treat depression modify the effects of serotonin in the brain to increase its activity ( 19 ).

 In addition, serotonin influences the learning processes in the brain ( 20 ).